 Same with patterns.
 Take the time to understand who created the pattern.
 You’ll discover you’re drawn to a certain designer (like you may be drawn to a particular artist or time period) and may want to use their patterns exclusively.
-That will give your home an intentional, curated feel rather than it looking like you didn’t remove the previous homeowner’s wallpaper.
+That will give your home an intentional, curated feel rather than it looking like you simply didn’t have time to remove the previous homeowner’s wallpaper.

 The idea behind grandmillennial design is to get a sense of who you are.
 What do you enjoy, what makes you happy, where have you traveled, what have you collected?
 Showing off your personality is most certainly what Hadley Court is all about.
 Comfort, ease, and tradition blend together to create an elegant, timeless home full of memories and happiness.

 Surround yourself with a little grandmillenial charm.
 Pretty never goes out of style and here are a few classics to get you started!

 Spice up your living room with this spindle chair.
 This traditional chair is sure to please Granny!

 You can’t do Grandmillenial without some blue and white!
 Pop this on your stove as an accessory and a hot cup of tea.

 Display your collectables on this vintage occasional table for an irresistible millenial style.

 Mix and match floral pillows with solids and patterns for a touch of granny chic throughout your home.